 HMS Core Facilities

-Core scientific facilities support innovative research at Harvard by providing highly specialized services, equipment and staff that would otherwise be too expensive for a single laboratory or department to provide.
+Research Core Facilities provide access to highly specialized services, equipment, and staff that would otherwise be too expensive for an individual laboratory to support.

 See a list of all HMS Core Facilities HERE.

 The Harvard Chan Bioinformatics Core

 In an effort to provide bioinformatics analysis services and training to the HMS Community, the HMS Tools and Technology Program has provided additional support and resources to the Harvard Chan Bioinformatics Core (HCBC).
 HCBC provides expertise in areas such as array analysis, next-gen sequencing (NGS) and functional analysis.
 Their NGS support includes epigenetics, transcriptomics, single cell sequencing, and re-sequencing studies.
 HBC works together with research computing groups on all aspects of data management.
 Visit the Core's website.

 HMS Research Computing

 Research computing staff help researchers get access to software and hardware resources and provide advice on how to use those resources.
 Ask us big or small, beginner or expert questions.
 Research computing consultants with a life science background can talk with you about your project, help you decide an effective strategy for the computational part of your research, and acting as liaisons to other parts of IT to access the necessary resources.
 If we can't help with a particular problem, we'll try to find somebody who can.
 Visit their website for a complete list of services.

 Harvard Catalyst Core Facilities Database